 Second, edit the Assessment module to create the assessment settings.

-Nominate how many quiz questions should be asked in the assessment.
-Remember that the creator of the topic will then need to create at least that many quizzes as part of their topic creation process.
+Nominate how many questions should be asked in the assessment.
+Remember that the creator of the topic will then need to create at least that many quizzes (including standard quizzes, fill-in quizzes and match activities) as part of their topic creation process.
 We recommend between 3 and 10 quizzes is a good test without creating too much burden on the creators or explorers.

 Set the assessment pass mark.
-This should be the number of quizzes to be correctly answered to trigger a 'Pass' of the assessment.
+This should be the number of quizzes (including standard quizzes, fill-in quizzes and match activities) to be correctly answered to trigger a 'Pass' of the assessment.
 Write the actual number of quizzes, not a per cent. e.g. If you have selected 4 quizzes to be asked and want a 50% pass mark, then end 2 as the minimum score.

 Set the maximum number of allowed retakes.
 If explorers fail the assessment, they will not be able to progress further in the topic.
 Instead, they can retake the assessment.
 The number of attempts they make to pass the assessment will be recorded in their journal and in admin reporting.
 They can continue to retake the assessment until they use up the number of allowed retakes.
 At that point, they can request more retakes which will trigger an alert to Admins.

 Enable 'manual approval' for assessments.
-By default, explorers will see their assessment results as soon as they complete the last quiz in the assessment.
+By default, explorers will see their assessment results as soon as they complete the last quiz question (including standard quizzes, fill-in quizzes and match activities) in the assessment.
 By enabling this option, explorers will instead see a 'holding' page which does not reveal their result.
 Instead, an admin will need to go to their progress page, review their assessment results and manually mark the assessment as complete (including setting the final pass mark - or triggering a retake).

 How does the assessment impact creators?

-Once you have saved these changes, the creator of the topic will now see a new option in the Quiz and Match elements which allow questions to be included in the assessment process.
+Once you have saved these changes, the creator of the topic will now see a new option in the Quiz, Fill-In and Match elements which allow questions to be included in the assessment process.

-Remember, creators need to create at least the minimum number of required quizzes for the assessment before the assessment will function.
+Remember, creators need to create at least the minimum number of required quizzes (including standard quizzes, fill-in quizzes and match activities) for the assessment before the assessment will function.

 How does the assessment impact explorers?

 Explorers will see a new Assessment module towards the end of the topic.
-They will be asked the minimum number of quizzes, drawn randomly from all the assessment quizzes created in the topic.
-They will have to answer all the quizzes before seeing their results and pass or fail mark.
+They will be asked the minimum number of questions, drawn randomly from all the assessment quizzes (including standard quizzes, fill-in quizzes and match activities) created in the topic.
+They will have to answer all the questions before seeing their results and pass or fail mark.

 Explorers can not progress in a topic until they have passed the assessment.